yolandajhzm/SIE-LivingARt-Mobile/README.md

 Let Metro Bundler run in its own terminal.
 Open a new terminal inside the project folder.
 Run the following.

-4. Run on IOS simulator
+5. Run on IOS simulator

 ```sh
 npm run ios
 ```

-You can also run in the Xcode.
-Open the project's xcodeworkspace in xcode by running the following command.
+6. Open the project's xcodeworkspace in xcode by running the following command.

 ```sh
 xed -b ios